pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

 - adds new activities to the bottom of the sheet (ones that don't exist already)
 - updates existing activities

+### <a name="step7"></a> Step 7.
+Schedule Python code to run recurrently

+The steps we have taken so far would not be very beneficial until code is executed recurrently in automated way.
+For this I have used Google Cloud Platform however all enterprise Cloud platforms provide this capability.

+For GCP, I have used Cloud Functions to deploy Python script on cloud, Cloud Scheduler to run a job recurrently and Pub-Sub to act as mediator between Functions and Scheduler.

+Here are detailed steps on scheduling Python script using GCP.

+You'd need four files:
+1. main.py - Python script
+2. requirements.txt - To declare dependencies
+3. Service Account JSON - The JSON file downloaded as part of [Step 3](#step3)
+4. Adobe IO Project Private key - Private key for generating JWT, downloaded as part of [Step 1](#step1)

-### <a name="step6"></a> Step 6.
-Share the ActivitiesData GoogleSheet
+### <a name="step8"></a> Step 8.
+Share the ActivitiesData GoogleSheet and Data Studio Visualisation

-Now you have the data in GoogleSheets, you can share it further with other colleagues.
+Now you have the data in GoogleSheets and Data Studio, you can share it further with other colleagues.

-You can also use it with Google Data Studio to build visualisations.